alicemalzac/LoadTest/README.md

 All necessary files were created from Docker images via DockerHub, with the exception of HTTPBin which had its image built from local dockerfile.

 Public images used:
-1. graphane/grafane
+- graphane/grafane
-2. prom/prometheus
+- prom/prometheus
-3. prom/statsd-exporter
+- prom/statsd-exporter

-> Observation: To run, you have to install `Docker` and `Docker Compose`.
+> Note: To run, you have to install `Docker` and `Docker Compose`.

 ## Local usage